markowen/census-ttw-2021-vs-imd-2019/README.md

 There may be LSOA areas that are not shared between the 2019 & 2021 data.

 An R script is included to generate charts from the CSV files.

+Generated charts can be found in the images directory